wizcamp/wizcamp-realms-demo/session-guides/.framework/CONVENTIONS.md

 - ❌ Don't bold entire sentences
 - ❌ Don't use backticks for non-code terms ("the `game` needs scoring")
 - ❌ Don't mix styles inconsistently (Open **src/file.js** vs **Open** `src/file.js`)
-- ❌ Don't bold verification text except the word "Verify"
+- ❌ Don't bold verification text except the word "Verify" or "✓ You should see"
 - ❌ Don't use backticks around quoted UI text ("Score: 0" not `"Score: 0"`)
+- ❌ Don't use emojis in step headings (use in section headings only)
+- ❌ Don't add callouts automatically (only when they elevate understanding)

 ### Quick Reference